guotong1988/guotong1988.github.io/research/_posts/2021-12-01-relabel-is-all-you-need.md

 #### 6.2 ChatGPT

 The work\cite{ref9} of OpenAI also use model predictions for human as references to label.
-The work\cite{ref9} use the new human-labeled data from model predictions to train the reward model.
-Our work do not have the reward model of \cite{ref9}, and I think reinforcement learning is same to re-label here.
-Also the new human-labeled data from model predictions do not conflict to our method, because the new data can be simply merged to the whole dataset (of \cite{ref9}'s policy model), and then to re-label/re-correct.
+The work\cite{ref9} use the new human-labeled data from model predictions to train the reward model, which is named as reinforcement learning from human feedback(RLHF).

+Our work do not have the reward model of RLHF, the differnce between RLHF and our re-label method is that RLHF focus on using the model predictions as training dataset of reward model, and our re-label method focus on correcting the origin training dataset of policy model.
+Also in RLHF, the new human-labeled data from model predictions do not conflict to our method, because the new data can be simply merged to the whole dataset of policy model, and then to re-label/re-correct by our method.

-Why do I think reinforcement learning from human feedback(RLHF) is same to re-label here?
-Because correction by the reward model of \cite{ref9} is same to correct all the data that found by the patterns or substrings of the badcase.
+Also, the correction for policy by the reward model of RLHF is same to correct all the related data/labels that found by the patterns or substrings of the badcases.
 The detail pattern-based human-correct method is illustrated at \cite{ref10}.

 ### 7. Conclusion